hypernym-studio/nuxt-gsap/README.md

 - Helps you integrate `GSAP` javascript animation library
 - Allows you to easily animate elements via custom `v-gsap` directive 🔥
 - Provides a solution for global use via `this.$gsap`
-- Automatically registers plugins after activation
+- Automatically registers `plugins` after activation
+- Allows you to easily register `global effects` in no time
 - Supports `Club GreenSock` premium plugins
 - `Zero-config` setup ready to go 🚀